 - i.
 Daily screening of residents for COVID-19 symptoms, including temperature checks. - ii.
 Daily screening of Staff and providers for COVID-19 symptoms including temperature checks before they enter the Facility. - iii.
 Provision of hygiene supplies, including: - 1.
 Hand sanitizer containing 60-95% alcohol in every resident room (ideally both inside and outside of the room) and other resident care and common areas (e.g., outside dining hall, in therapy rooms) unless the administrator determines that allowing unsupervised access to hand sanitizer poses a risk to the resident(s). - 2.
 Make sure that sinks are well-stocked with soap and paper towels for handwashing. - 3.
-Make tissues and facemasks available for coughing people. - iv.
+Make tissues and facemasks available for everyone. - iv.
 Provision of necessary Personal Protective Equipment ("PPE") for use in accordance with CDC Guidance, accessible in areas where resident care is provided.
 Put a trash can near the exit inside the resident room to make it easy for Staff to discard PPE prior to exiting the room, or before providing care for another resident in the same room.
 Facilities should take all reasonable steps to obtain adequate supplies of PPE to protect residents in accordance with CDC Guidance, including, to the extent appropriate for the care provided, supplies of: - 1.
 Facemasks; - 2.
 Respirators (if available and the Facility has a respiratory protection program with trained, medically cleared, and fit-tested providers); - 3.
-Gowns; - 4.
+Gowns: - 4.
 Gloves; and - 5.
 Eye protection (i.e., face shield or goggles). - v.
-Provision of training on how to properly use PPE and perform proper hygiene practices. - vi.
-Prohibition of all in-person group activities and communal dining. - vii.
+Provision of training on how to properly use PPE and perform proper hygiene practices, including instructional signage throughout the Facility. - vi.
+Follow guidance on in-person group activities and communal dining issued by CDPH, CDSS, the United States Department of Health & Human Services ("HHS") including their sub-agency CMS.
+However, activities where there is an increased likelihood for transmission of disease from contaminated exhaled droplets (i.e. singing, using wind instruments or participating in a choir) are prohibited. - vii.
 Maintaining and making available supplies of EPA-registered, hospital-grade disinfectants in sufficient quantity to allow for frequent cleaning of high-touch surfaces and shared resident care equipment. - viii.
-Notification to the destination Facility or acute care hospital and to Emergency Medical Services ("EMS") and any other transferring personnel of the confirmed or suspected COVID-19 positive status of any resident being transferred to another Facility or acute care hospital. - e.
-Necessary Indoor Visitation means an in-person visit or contact inside the Facility that is necessitated by urgent health, legal, or other issues that cannot wait until this Order is no longer in effect, and which cannot feasibly take place outside under the Limited Outdoor Visitation provisions set for in Section 8, below.
-Necessary Indoor Visitation shall include, but not be limited to: visits mandated by law, visits by legal decision-makers such as conservators and agents under valid Health Care powers of attorney currently in effect, and Compassionate Care Visits, meaning visits inside the Facility with a resident at the end of life when it would not be safe or feasible for the visit to take place in an outdoor setting.
-Necessary Indoor Visitation including Compassionate Care Visits shall be: - i.
-Scheduled in advance with the Facility, although a Facility may waive advance scheduling in emergent circumstances and as deemed appropriate;
+Notification to the destination Facility or acute care hospital and to Emergency Medical Services ("EMS") and any other transferring personnel of the confirmed or suspected COVID-19 positive status of any resident being transferred to another Facility or acute care hospital. - ix.
+Specify a dedicated space in the Facility for managing care for residents with COVID-19 and outline a plan for managing existing residents who develop symptoms suggestive of COVID-19 and managing new admissions or readmissions of persons with unknown COVID-19 status. - 7.
+Visitation Exceptions - a.
+Requirements for All Visitation Permitted Under This Order.